-Comment: OLYMP does not have a formal written sourcing strategy.
-However, the member brand is practicing a sourcing strategy that is known and implemented throughout the company.
-OLYMP has two different supply chains and therefore two sourcing strategies in practice.
+Comment: While OLYMP does not have a formal written sourcing strategy, its sourcing practices are guided by internal policies which are aligned with the overarching company strategy.
+The member company has OLYMP has two different supply chains and therefore two sourcing strategies in practice.
 One is OLYMP BEZNER KG sourcing for regular volumes and the other is OLYMP Retail KG sourcing smaller volumes for the retail stores.
 Both strategies address influencing labour conditions and will be streamlined and unified in the near future.
 The brand's overarching strategy is to consolidate and build long-term partnerships with its suppliers, avoid supplier switching, and understand its suppliers' mindset.
-Furthermore, the brand excluded sourcing from Myanmar and Xinjiang province in China.
+Furthermore, the brand does not source from Myanmar and the Xinjiang province in China.
 The member brand has not yet included active cooperation with other buyers in its sourcing strategy.

-Although the member has marked 51 suppliers as active, only 43 suppliers were actively producing and the FOB and leverage were provided.
-79% of the production volume comes from suppliers where the member has at least 10% leverage at suppliers.
-This percentage has decreased by 8% in comparison to the previous financial year due to adding its OLYMP Retail supply chain to this performance check.
-14% of the production volume comes from suppliers where OLYMP buys less than 2% of its total FOB.
+The member actively sources at 49 supplier, an additional 11 suppliers are used for support production processes.
+43 suppliers were actively producing goods where the FOB and leverage were provided.
+56% of the production volume comes from suppliers where the member has at least 10% leverage at suppliers.
+This percentage has decreased by 23% in comparison to the previous financial year.
+According to the member, this was not lead by strategic sourcing decisions but a result of volume changes at suppliers.
+Almost 4% of the production volume comes from suppliers where OLYMP buys less than 2% of its total FOB.